Priya313-pixel/javascript.wbc/README.md

 Practice task:-

 create a function using the "function" keyword that takes a string as an argument & returns the number of vowels in that string.(TCS String Question)

+for each loop in Array:-

+- arr.forEach(callbackFunction)
+- callBackFunction:- it is a function to excute for each element in the array.
+- a callback is a function passed as an argument to another function.

+ex.

+arr.forEach((val) => {
+  console.log(val)
+})

+practice task:-
+1.create a function that reverse an array.
+2.create a function that filter out negative numbers.
+3.check if a string is a palindrome or not.